 In the Southern countryside, we can easily see the image of incense burners and candlesticks placed in the most solemn place on the family altar.
 Depending on the economic situation of each family, the size and material of the incense burners are different.
 However, the common point is that they all show the respect of descendants to the deceased.

 No matter how busy people are during Tet, cleaning and polishing bronze incense burners is always a top priority.
 Around the 25th of Tet, families start cleaning their incense burners.
-To keep the bronze incense burners as bright and beautiful as new, each era has its own secret.
+To keep the bronze incense burners as bright and beautiful as new, each generation has its own secret.

 There are bronze incense burners that have been passed down for many generations and are considered "treasures" by the homeowner.

-According to folk beliefs, the shine of the bronze incense burner not only shows the filial piety of descendants to their ancestors, but also has a very important meaning in the first days of the year.
+According to folk beliefs, the shine of a bronze incense burner not only shows the filial piety of descendants to their ancestors, but also has a very important meaning in the first days of the year.

-Mr. Nguyen Thai Thuan, Ly Van Lam commune, said that cleaning bronze incense burners looks simple but is no less important, it cannot be done carelessly but must be done with respect and dignity.
+Mr. Nguyen Thai Thuan, Ly Van Lam commune, said that cleaning bronze incense burners looks simple but is no less important, it cannot be done carelessly but must be done with respect and reverence.

 No matter how, cleaning the incense burner for Tet always has a sacred meaning every spring.
 It not only helps to make the house more tidy, but also preserves a long-standing tradition in the Southern land.